BP 8107 Anti-Malware

 4. Signatures for anti-malware software shall be automatically updated at least once per day.

-5. Systems running PCC anti-malware software shall alert the information security team in real time of the detection of a virus.
+5. Systems running PCC anti-malware software shall alert the information security team in real time of the detection of malware and any other suspicious activity or event.
 The CISO will determine what steps to take based on the Risk Management policy and best practices.

 Exemptions